unsaved/eslint-plugin-sn/README.md

 Do read the brief output from this command for essential information about specifying files, target tables, and alts.
 The switch list in the output provides a concise list of the many features.

+Single-line scriptlet fields (most importantly .condition fields) may indeed hold newlines, but the newlines are hidden whenever displayed in web UI, even when using 'Show XML'.
+They aren't normalized to a single space, they are completely skipped.
+In ServiceNow, a single-line scriptlet is any string field with max length set to less than 256, as well as fields of type 'Condition String'.
+Using newlines is useful only here if you edit these scriptlets externally, in which case it can greatly reduce mess of larger scriptlets if you use newlines.
+Especially useful to use IIFEs and/or try/catch blocks in condition scriptlets.

 ### Color Output Work-around
 As a work-around for a mingw or git-for-windows glitch, if Node.js can't determine tty interactivity